 Baruch, V., (2004).
 A Case Study.
 In A Reader in Emotionally Focused Work (1st ed.).
 Annandale: IEFT.

+There are more free resources on this page.
 Read more on my About Me page.